rhezab/smile/docs/starting.md

 but can be easier in the terminal (and the UI changes from time to time).
 If you already have the GitHub command line tool installed skip to step 2.

-## 1. Install and authenticate GitHub cli
+## 1. Install and authenticate the GitHub Command Line Interface (CLI)

 First make sure you have the GitHub Command Line Interface (cli) tool installed:
+[download it here](https://cli.github.com) using the installer or homebrew.
-[download it here](https://cli.github.com).
-Next allow the cli access to your GitHub account.
+Next allow the cli access to your GitHub account by typing:

 ```
 gh auth login --web
 ```

+Into your terminal program.
 This will open your default browser and ask you to log in to GitHub.

 ## 2. Fork the repo and check it out.